wp-plugins/wpbp-video-chat/readme.txt

 = 1.1.8 =
 * I've had to update the core due to rocketplayer script being unable to work, SoI've disabled rocketscript if your sites use this by default.

+= 1.2.9 =
+* Fixed the account issue, It'll now get user ID (Number) so you can private message each other in chat.

 == Social Sites ==
 * Github - https://github.com/ruddernation